How to Determine Your Fertility Window

 By paying close attention to how your body responds to increased estrogen in the first couple weeks of your menstrual cycle, you can begin to predict ovulation.
 For example, many women know ovulation is just around the corner when they see an increase in production of fertile-quality cervical mucus.

 Tools for predicting ovulation

-Ovulation microscopes or saliva ferning scopes, allow women to identify their most fertile days by observing the visual changes that take place in saliva throughout the monthly cycle.
+- Ovulation Microscopes or saliva ferning scopes, allow women to identify their most fertile days by observing the visual changes that take place in saliva throughout the monthly cycle.
 Just prior to ovulation, women experience an “estrogen surge,” and a distinct fern-like pattern in the saliva becomes visible under the microscope due to increased estrogen levels.

-- The OvaCue provides 5-7 day advance notice of peak fertility and confirms ovulation by using the patented Electrolyte MethodTM to measure and track changes in the electrolyte levels in the saliva and cervical mucus.
+- The OvaCue provides 5-7 day advance notice of peak fertility and confirms ovulation by using the Electrolyte Method to measure and track changes in the electrolyte levels in the saliva and cervical mucus.
 As a woman moves through her menstrual cycle, the levels of various hormones circulating in her body go up and down, and these hormonal fluctuations produce changes in the electrolyte characteristics of her saliva and cervical mucus.

 Using measurements obtained from the oral and vaginal sensors, the OvaCue produces a numerical reading that reveals the relative trends in electrolyte levels.
 This allows the OvaGraph app to identify the hormonal changes that occur during the ovulatory process, thereby allowing it to predict possible ovulation.